auloin/ui-tech-test/README.md

 ⏳ Estimated time 10 min <br/>
 📂 Important files: `components/ModeSwitch/useMode.ts`, `components/ModeSwitch/ModeSwitch.tsx`

 Noticed the switch button in the "Designer" page?
-This is switch button is meant toggle between "Edit" and "Preview" mode but unfortunatly it doesn't work.
+This switch button is meant toggle between "Edit" and "Preview" mode but unfortunatly it doesn't work.
 The problem is that it is a local state hook `useReducer`.

 We want this mode-state to be part of the URL as a query parameter.
 The URL is also a piece of application state that can store variables.

-**Re-mplement the `useMode` hook so it is synchronised with the URL Search paramete `mode`**
+**Re-implement the `useMode` hook so it that is synchronised with the URL Search paramete `mode`**

 - `/designer?mode=edit` shoud put you in "Edit Mode"
 - `/designer?mode=preview` should put you in "Preview Mode"